 Photo retouching is a great way to give an old photo a facelift.
 Using special editing software, you can work on a digital version of an old image and manipulate its color, brightness, and contrast in order to enhance its appearance.
-In some cases, photo retouching can help fix a damaged photo and make it look like new again.
+In some cases, digital photo retouching can help fix a damaged photo and make it look like new again.

 Any photo is a good candidate for photo retouching but an old one – for example, the only photo you have of an ancestor or of a group at a family reunion – is especially suited for this.
 Restoring that photo to its original glory helps to preserve this memory for the future.
 It also gives you a wonderful moment from the past to share with others.